Engee documentation

 • u2 ~= 0.

-Otherwise, the Switch block ignores the threshold values and uses a boolean value to route the signal.
-At a value of 1, the block routes the first input, and at a value of 0, it routes the third input.
+Otherwise, the block Switch ignores threshold values and uses a Boolean value to route the signal.
+With the value 1 the block transmits the first input, and when the value 0 – the third entrance.

 Criteria

-The threshold value used in the Criteria for passing first input parameter, which determines which input the block passes to the output.
+The threshold value used in the parameter Criteria for passing first input, which determines which input the block transmits to the output.

 Dependencies